Democratic House campaign strategist says 2018 blueprint can work again in 2020

 Was it a wave election?
 Depends on your data setNov.
 25, 201802:02

-The party also supported candidates who didn't win, like Brendan Kelly, a candidate in an Illinois district Trump won by ten points in 2016.
+The party also supported candidates who didn't win, like Brendan Kelly in an Illinois district Trump won by 10 points in 2016.
 Sena said Kelly was “three steps to the right” of most of the party and not a favorite of the Democratic base.
 But he was the right kind of candidate for the district and even though he lost, Kelly received 45 percent of the vote, giving Sena hope the party can win the district in two years.

 But the Democrats' success didn't happen without some bruises along the way.